The Mental Health Warrior Has Entered the Room: Winnie the Pooh Navigates Chaos of Current Events

 They serve as both an inspiration and a game plan—a kind of ultimate pep talk for those moments when life whispers that we can’t win.

-With just two minutes and a copy of the Warrior Principles in hand, you can remind yourself of your strength and step back into the fight.
-Pooh had clearly taken Principle 4 to heart, and he was excited to share 3 ways he was using it in his adventures.
+And the best part?
+With just two minutes and a copy of the Warrior Principles in hand, you can reconnect with your strength and step back into the fight.

 Example 1: Managing Crises